CoderBunnyS/PythonBookmarks/readme.md

 To start -

-Installing
+Installing -
+run:
 pipenv install peewee psycopg2-binary autopep8

+run:
 pipenv shell

+run:
-run python3 main.py
+python3 main.py

-Choices are:
+User choices:

-Create new bookmark - Press 1 to create a new bookmark
+Create a new bookmark - Press 1 to create a new bookmark

 List all bookmarks - Press 2 to view all bookmarks